amarkum/interview-refresher-java-bigdata/src/main/resources/notes/java/concurrency-multithreading-notes.md

 - Thread by default is a non-daemon thread
 - Daemon thread don't stop the JVM from ending

-E.g Java Garbage collection runs on a daemon thread.<br/>
+E.g. Java Garbage collection runs on a daemon thread.<br/>
 A daemon thread is created by calling `setDaemon(true)`<br/>